10 Amazing Green Cities

 8: Melbourne, Australia

-Melbourne has been in a drought since 1997, so water conservation is a major responsibility in any city planning project -- but the green building doesn't end there.
+Melbourne had a memorable 13-year drought between 1997 and 2009, so water conservation is a major responsibility in any city planning project.
+However, the green building doesn't end there.
 In 2002, 2020 was named as Melbourne's target year for net zero carbon emissions.
 Also in 2002, the United Nations hosted a conference in the Australian city, drafting and eventually adopting the "Melbourne Principles":

 1. Provide a long-term vision for cities based on: sustainability; intergenerational, social, economic and political equity; and their individuality.
-This principle is intended, in part, to keep away the fears of globalization and Cold War uniformity that some public works can raise.

 Advertisement